asvath/avod/README.md

 TABLE 1

-# Evaluation of AVOD on CADCD
+# Evaluation of AVOD on CADCD (+ tips to run evaluation on other datasets)

 ## Getting Started